TomasBoda/flappy-bird-ai/README.md

     return next_gen
 ```
 ## How it works
-In each frame, each bird feeds the neural networks two parameters: the horizontal and the vertical distance from the closest pipe.
+In each frame, each bird feeds the neural network two parameters: the horizontal and the vertical distance from the closest pipe.
 Each bird then decides whether to jump or not based on the output of the Neural Network.
 If the ouput is larger or equal to 0.5, the bird jumps, otherwise not.

 ```python
 def predict(self, closest_pipe):